phax/ph-css/README.md

     }
     ```
   * [Read the CSS content of a HTML style attribute](https://github.com/phax/ph-css/blob/master/src/test/java/com/helger/css/supplementary/wiki/WikiReadFromHtml.java)
-    * reads the CSS content of "sStyle" as CSS 3.0 and creates a CSSDeclarationList from it
+    * Reads the CSS content of `sStyle` as CSS 3.0 and creates a `CSSDeclarationList` from it
   * [Visiting all declarations contained in an HTML style attribute](https://github.com/phax/ph-css/blob/master/src/test/java/com/helger/css/supplementary/wiki/WikiVisitFromHtml.java)
     * Similar to the above example, but visiting all declarations and printing them on stdout.
 Two different approaches are shown: first all declarations are retrieved via the native API, and second a custom visitor is used to determine all declarations.
 The result of this method looks like this:
     ```